Mesothelioma Treatment: Battle, Journey or Dance?Cancer & Caregiving

 “Cancer patients use metaphors to help describe their cancer experience and increase others’ understanding of their life experiences,” licensed mental health counselor Dana Nolan told Asbestos.com.

-Nolan runs The Mesothelioma Center’s monthly support group, and she has seen firsthand how survivors use familiar images and concepts to make sense of cancer treatment and explain their feelings to others.
+Nolan runs The Mesothelioma Center’s online support group, and she has seen firsthand how survivors use familiar images and concepts to make sense of cancer treatment and explain their feelings to others.

 Ever since the 1970s, when President Nixon declared the “War on Cancer,” military terms have provided many of the most common metaphors for cancer treatment.
 In recent years, however, many institutions have officially discouraged aggressive metaphors in favor of softer language that refers to cancer treatment as a journey.